carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 """""""""""""""""""""""""""""""""""""""

-Library code should never call ``exit`` for a recoverable error, however in tool code (especially comamnd line tools) this can be a reasonable approach.
+Library code should never call ``exit`` for a recoverable error, however in tool code (especially command line tools) this can be a reasonable approach.
 Calling ``exit`` upon encountering an error dramatically simplifies control flow as the error no longer needs to be propagated up the stack.
 This allows code to be written in straight-line style, as long as each fallible call is wrapped in a